mattbenn/capstone/README.md

 Based on this, we can predict we may have to go beyond basic linear regression modeling to find a solid model.

-## <span style="color: Teal; font-weight: bold">Data Modeling</span>
+# <span style="color: Teal; font-weight: bold">Data Modeling</span>
+# <span style="color: Teal; font-weight: bold">Ridge Regression</span>
 At this stage, I tested how well ridge regression predicts the target.
-Because ridge regression can handle many predictor features due to how it regularizes predictors, I decided to try including all the predictor categories I had identified.
+Because ridge regression can handle many predictor features due to how it regularizes predictors, I tried including all the predictor categories I had identified.
 Additionally, I decided to test a second-degree model for Categories and Genres (which are coded as 0 and 1, to signify whether a specific category or genre was mapped to a game) to see if the interaction of the two may predict game price.
 It is feasible, for example, that a "multiplayer first-person-shooter" sells much better than games that are only either "multiplayer" or "first-person-shooter".

 The final ridge regression model predicts price fairly well.
 The final RMSE of the model is 0.31.
 Because the target (<code>price_log</code>) is the log of price, we can transform the RMSE to dollars by finding the RMSE of the exponentiated predictions and the original values.
 After doing so, we get an RMSE of $1.05, which means the predictions given by model are on average within $1.05 of the actual price.
 This is very good, overall, given the range of <code>price</code> is between $10 and ~ $51.
 However, the R<sup>2</sup> value is only .160, and given the scale of price I would expect that the R<sup>2</sup> would be a bit higher with an RSME that small.